Compilation flags

 This library does not require RTTI, so the following flag can optionally be passed to the compiler to disable it: -fno-rtti.

-Example: passing flags to cmake
+Example: Pass flags to cmake

 mkdir -p build